Matvei Shkiryatov

-Matvei Fyodorovich Shkiryatov (Russian: Матвей Фёдорович Шкирятов; 15 August 1883 — 18 January 1954) was a Communist Party official and functionary who rose to power in the Soviet Union during the rule of Joseph Stalin.
+Matvei Fyodorovich Shkiryatov (Russian: Матвей Фёдорович Шкирятов; 15 August [O.S.
+3 August] 1883 — 18 January 1954) was a Communist Party official and functionary who rose to power in the Soviet Union during the rule of Joseph Stalin.
 His entire career was spent imposing party discipline through the Central Control Commission of the Communist Party of the Soviet Union.
 Though far less well known than successive chiefs of the Soviet police, such as Nikolai Yezhov or Lavrentiy Beria, he was arguably as steeply involved as either of them in the repression during the Stalin years.
 Unlike them, he escaped arrest or public notoriety.

 Early career

 Matvei Shkiryatov was the son of a peasant, born in a village called Vishnyakovo, in Tula Province.
 He joined the Bolshevik faction of the Russian Social Democratic Labour Party in 1906, and worked in the illegal party organisation in Moscow, Rostov-on-Don and Tula.
 He was arrested repeatedly, but avoided being deported to Siberia or held in prison for very long.
 There is no evidence that these arrests were for political activity.
 He was drafted into the imperial army in 1915.
 After the February Revolution, he was elected to the executive of the Moscow and Tula soviets.
-In 1918-20, he was secretary of the Moscow branch of the Garment Workers' Union.
+In 1918–20, he was secretary of the Moscow branch of the Garment Workers' Union.

 Party official

 In 1921, Vladimir Lenin ordered a purge of the communist party, to remove unsuitable individuals who had joined during the chaos of the civil war.
 Shkiryatov was transferred to the staff of the Central Control Commission (CCC) to assist.
 At first, he was rooting out drunkards, criminals and other undesirables, but soon progressed to purging those who opposed Stalin on political grounds, which became his life's work.
-He was a member of the Praesidium of the CCC, 1923–34, and secretary of the CCC 1923-24 and 1930-34.
-In 1927-34, he was also of a member of the board of Rabkrin.
+He was a member of the Praesidium of the CCC, 1923–34, and secretary of the CCC 1923-24 and 1930–34.
+In 1927–34, he was also of a member of the board of Rabkrin.
 In 1934, the CCC was reorganised, and renamed the Party Control Commission.
-He was its secretary in 1934-39, its deputy chairman in 1939-52, and a member of its praesidium until his death in 1954.
+He was its secretary in 1934–39, its deputy chairman in 1939–52, and a member of its praesidium until his death in 1954.
 He was also a member of the Central Committee of the communist party from 1939.
 In 1952 he became chairman of the Party Control Committee, a post he held till his death.